open-telemetry/opentelemetry-specification/oteps/0003-measure-metric-type.md

 Since this document will be read in the future after the proposal has been written, uses of the word "current" lead to confusion.
 For this document, the term "preceding" refers to the state that was current prior to these changes.

+The preceding specification used the term `TimeSeries` to describe an instrument bound with a set of pre-defined labels.
+In this document, [the term "Handle" is used to describe an instrument with bound labels](0009-metric-handles.md).
+In a future OTEP this will be again changed to "Bound instrument".
+The term "Handle" is used throughout this document to refer to a bound instrument.

 # Motivation

 In the preceding `Metric.GetOrCreateTimeSeries` API for Gauges and Cumulatives, the caller obtains a `TimeSeries` handle for repeatedly recording metrics with certain pre-defined label values set.
 This enables an important optimization for exporting pre-aggregated metrics, since the implementation is able to compute the aggregate summary "entry" using a pointer or fast table lookup.
 The efficiency gain requires that the aggregation keys be a subset of the pre-defined labels.